 In Sport mode it feels properly switched on; in Track it feels not a lot unlike a racing car in the way it responds, although you do need to get some heat into its front tyres before the turn in lights up – because with the front Corsas stone cold, the 650S does understeer a touch too much.

-When we drove the 650S in Spain, however, we found the Spider to be the more engaging drive.
+When we drove the 650S, however, we found the Spider to be the more engaging drive than the coupé.
 The good news, though, is that whether you opt for the coupé or the Spider there’s no difference in lap times or performance.
 That’s a commendable achievement for McLaren, and something which isn’t always the case with European rivals.

-If you’re in the market for a £200k supercar then it’s hard to think of anything that delivers better value than a 650S.
+If you’re in the market for a £200k supercar then it’s hard to think of anything that delivers better value than a 650S, other than its limited run sibling the 675LT - and that is at a push.
 When you've sampled what this car can do on road and track just once, you will want to come back for more, time and again, because the driving experience it offers is that rich, and that much more intense than it was in the 12C, which is saying something.